Upspin Access Control

 There is one special case supporting this model.

-(directory search) operation, if permission is not granted to
+For the `Glob` (directory search) operation, if permission is not granted to

 see a particular item, rather than return "permission denied" the operation